 ‘A vivid portrayal of a powerful aristocratic family.
 Sharon Bennett Connolly follows the fortunes of the Warenne earls of Surrey from supporters of William the Conqueror at the battle of Hastings to their eventual demise in the reign of Edward III.
 Connolly writes with verve and enthusiasm, bringing the Warennes to life in all their guises – warriors, landowners and crusaders – and does not neglect the women of the family.
 A highly readable and well-illustrated survey.’Michael Jones, author of The Black Prince

-Defenders of the Norman Crown: Rise and Fall of the Warenne Earls of Surrey Defenders of the Norman Crown: Rise and Fall of the Warenne Earls of Surrey will be released in the UK on 31 May and in the US on 6 August.
+Defenders of the Norman Crown: Rise and Fall of the Warenne Earls of Surrey Defenders of the Norman Crown: Rise and Fall of the Warenne Earls of Surrey was released in the UK on 31 May and will be out in the US on 6 August.
 And it is now available for pre-order from Pen & Sword Books, Amazon in the UK and US and Book Depository.

 In the reign of Edward I, when asked Quo Warranto? – by what warrant he held his lands – John de Warenne, the 6th earl of Warenne and Surrey, is said to have drawn a rusty sword, claiming ‘My ancestors came with William the Bastard, and conquered their lands with the sword, and I will defend them with the sword against anyone wishing to seize them.’